ClaireBohlen/noteTaker/README.md

 * [Contact](#contact)
 *

-**Below is a description of my project: Using express and node js, I'm developing the back end portion of a note taking appliction.
+##Below is a description of my project:

+Using express and node js, I'm developing the back end portion of a note taking appliction.
-**Instructions on usage:

-**Here are the steps required to install your project; Clone down repo and npm install express.
+##Here are the steps required to install your project; Clone down repo and npm install express.

-**How to contribute: Yes

-**License Info: BSD
+##License Info: BSD

-**Here are some example tests I've run

-**You can contact me with any questions at clairebohlen@gmail.com
+##You can contact me with any questions at clairebohlen@gmail.com